Booker T. Washington: Early life

 When he was nine, Booker and his family in Virginia gained freedom under the Emancipation Proclamation as U.S. troops occupied their region.
 Booker was thrilled by the formal day of their emancipation in early 1865:

 As the great day drew nearer, there was more singing in the slave quarters than usual.
 It was bolder, had more ring, and lasted later into the night.
 Most of the verses of the plantation songs had some reference to freedom....
 [S]ome man who seemed to be a stranger (a United States officer, I presume) made a little speech and then read a rather long paper—the Emancipation Proclamation, I think.
 After the reading we were told that we were all free, and could go when and where we pleased.
 My mother, who was standing by my side, leaned over and kissed her children, while tears of joy ran down her cheeks.
 She explained to us what it all meant, that this was the day for which she had been so long praying, but fearing that she would never live to see.

 After emancipation Jane took her family to the free state of West Virginia to join her husband, Washington Ferguson, who had escaped from slavery during the war and settled there.
-The illiterate boy Booker began painstakingly to teach himself to read and attended school for the first time.
+Previously barred by law from being educated, Booker painstakingly began to teach himself to read, and attended school for the first time.

 At school, Booker was asked for a surname for registration.
 He chose the family name of Washington.
 Still later he learned from his mother that she had originally given him the name "Booker Taliaferro" at the time of his birth, but his second name was not used by the master.
 Upon learning of his original name, Washington immediately readopted it as his own, and became known as Booker Taliaferro Washington for the rest of his life.